brandoncjh/CTF/noobCTF 0x1/getme.md

 This means the background script of the challenge PHP page prints the value of the variable that is specified by `inp` parameter in the GET request.
 For example,
 ```
-index.php?inp=welcome
+...index.php?inp=welcome

 print_r(${$_GET['inp']}) => print_r($welcome);
 ```

-We try to see if other special variables can be called, particularly the [superglobal variables](https://www.php.net/manual/en/language.variables.superglobals.php)
+We try to see if other special variables can be called, particularly the [superglobal variables](https://www.php.net/manual/en/language.variables.superglobals.php).
 For example, let `inp` = `_ENV`, a superglobal variable:

 ![](images/getme4.PNG)